tumrabert/News-Trading-Agent/README.md

-# Onchain Signal Platform
+# Memory Agent

-This monorepo contains the Onchain Signal platform, which consists of an AI agent for crypto trading signals and a frontend application to interact with the agent.
+This monorepo contains the Signal platform from NEWS, which consists of an AI agent for crypto trading signals and a frontend application to interact with the agent.

 ## Project Structure